ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/installation.rst

 Finally, repeat this same process on the other node.
 For convenience, you can also generate an SSH key on your administrative machine and use **ssh-copy-id** to copy it to both cluster nodes.

+.. [#] You can also avoid this SPOF by specifying an ``addr`` option for each
+       node when creating the cluster.
+We will discuss this in a later section.